-All contingent liabilities must have been reported to the Deputy Receiver General for disclosure in the Public Accounts of Canada.
+• All contingent liabilities must have been reported to the Deputy Receiver General for disclosure in the Public Accounts of Canada.

 Crown corporations and other reporting entities are required to report contingent liabilities in accordance with RGM Chapter 18, "Reporting Instructions for Crown Corporations and Other Reporting Entities".
-Crown corporations administering accounts for the Government should use Plates I-11 and I-12 and consult RGM Chapter 15, "Public Accounts Instructions", subsection 15.3.4, for instructions on how to report contingent liabilities for administered accounts.
-Contingent liabilities can include guarantees, lawsuits, tax claims, contaminated sites (see Representation Number 7 above) and pending and threatened litigation.
+Crown Corporations administering accounts for the Government should use Plates I-11 and I-12 and consult RGM Chapter 15, "Public Accounts Instructions", subsection 15.3.4, for instructions on how to report contingent liabilities for administered accounts.
+Contingent liabilities can include guarantees, lawsuits, tax claims, contaminated sites (refer to Representation Number 7 above) and pending and threatened litigation.

 Ex.
-All contingent liabilities have been reported to the Deputy Receiver General on the appropriate CC forms (and plates I-11 and I-12, if applicable) for disclosure in the Public Accounts of Canada.
+All known actual or possible litigation and claims, which existed at the (consolidated) statement of financial position date or exist now, have been disclosed or have been reported to the Deputy Receiver General on the appropriate CC forms (and plates I-11 and I-12, if applicable) for disclosure in the Public Accounts of Canada.
+We believe that the amounts recorded reflect management's best estimates and that they will likely result in a liability that can be reasonably estimated.

 The reporting organization has no knowledge of any other lawsuits, tax claims or pending litigation, including possible claims, of any consequence or of any other contingent liabilities of whatever nature, except as follows:

-(i) The reporting organization has guaranteed loans totaling \$9 million.
+The reporting organization has guaranteed loans totaling \$9 million.
 It did not include this amount on its CC forms as the loans were jointly guaranteed by another corporation.
 Had this amount been included, our contingent liabilities would have increased accordingly.